IMAGE BY - freepik (bangkok)

 Nightlife

-Bangkok’s nightlife is electric.
-From the bustling backpacker street of Khao San Road to the trendy rooftop bars along Sukhumvit, there is something for everyone.
-Try the famous RCA (Royal City Avenue) for clubbing, or enjoy a laid-back evening at one of Bangkok’s jazz bars.
+Bangkok has non-stop nightlife.
+From the backpacker street of Khao San Road to the chic, trendy rooftop bars on Sukhumvit, there’s something for everyone.
+Take famous RCA (Royal City Avenue) for clubbing, or enjoy a leisurely evening at one of Bangkok’s jazz bars.

 DAY TRIPS FROM BANGKOK